 Over time, however, there were differing views about this idea of moral duty.

-In Permanent Trustee Co Ltd v Fraser (1995) for example, the president of the Court of Appeal went on to suggest that the courts should not longer use a sense of moral duty.
+In Permanent Trustee Co Ltd v Fraser (1995) for example, the president of the Court of Appeal went on to suggest that the courts should no longer use a sense of moral duty.
 Whereas, Chief Justice Gleeson of the High Court of Australia in 2005 went on to suggest the moral duty test is a good test.
 He indicated that statute should be read as to when this idea of moral duty should be applied.
-Justices Callinan and Heydon went on to also indicate that they found it convenience and generally useful to utilise the concept and they have not been wrong to do so.
-Justices Gummow and Hayne, however, in that case indicated there was no role for the concept.
+Justices Callinan and Heydon went on to also indicate that they found it convenient and generally useful to utilise the concept and they have not been wrong to do so.
+Justices Gummow and Hayne, however, in that case, indicated there was no role for the concept.

 Perhaps famously it was put quite well in the approach taken by the High Court in the case of Worladge v Doddridge, where Williams and Fullagar JJ approved the following statement of the South Australian Supreme Court:

 Proper maintenance is (if circumstances permit) something more than a provision to keep the wolf from the door — it should at least be sufficient to keep the wolf from pattering around the house or lurking in some outhouse in the backyard — it should be sufficient to free the mind from any reasonable fear of any insufficiency as age increases and health and strength gradually fail.

 As eluded to earlier, in order to contest a Will in Queensland, section 41 of the Succession Act 1981 (Qld) requires a person to fall within one or more of the following categories of eligible persons:

 the deceased’s spouse; and / or